TERROR IN ISRAEL: 1 Murdered, 1 Wounded, In Shooting Attack In Jordan Valley

-Two Israelis were injured, one critically, in a shooting attack in the Jordan Valley on Sunday afternoon.
+One Israeli was murdered and a second injured after terrorists opened fire on their vehicles in the Jordan Valley on Sunday afternoon.

+The victim was later identified as Yonatan Deitsch, H’yd, 23, from Beit She’an, who was due to get married in several weeks.
+He was released from IDF service just a week ago after fighting in Gaza.
+He was on the way to the yishuv of Ofra, where his kallah lives, when he was killed by the terrorist’s gunfire.

-The terrorist opened fire at an Israeli car from a passing car on Route 90 near the Mechola Junction.
+The terrorist opened fire from his vehicle at an Israeli car on Route 90 near the Mechola Junction.

 The second victim, a man in his early 30s, is in moderate condition.
 He was evacuated to the hospital in an MDA helicopter with gunshot wounds to his lower body.